Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 > <details>
 	<summary>Answer</summary>
 >
 > Yes, it still makes a difference!
-Although each analysis will start at the exact same point in the posterior, the random number seed is important for initializing the operators, used to make proposals in the MCMC run.
+Although each analysis will start from the exact same point in the posterior landscape, the random number seed is important for initializing the operators, used to make proposals in the MCMC run.
 Thus, each random number seed will result in a unique trajectory followed across the posterior.
+However, it is a good idea to initialize at least some model components randomly, as always starting with the same initial values can mean we get stuck in a local optimum.
+(Keep in mind that in the case of large trees a random initial tree will take extremely long to burn in and for pragmatic reasons a "good" initial tree is often used).
 > </details>
 >